shubhanggupta2000/Chatbot/README.md

 # Chatbot

-A chatbot is a project that implements basic and simple conversations like greeting, wishing, executing command, etc.
+A chatbot is a simple project that implements basic and simple conversation starter like greeting, wishing, etc.

 ## Below is a sample of the program when executed